Mary Hogarth: Death

 In the early hours of 7 May 1837, after Hogarth had returned from a showing of Is She His Wife? at the St James's Theatre with the Dickens couple, she collapsed unexpectedly.
 She died at around 15:00 local time later that day at the Dickens family home.
 Hogarth was 17 years old.
 The cause of death is believed to have been either heart failure or a stroke.
 In the weeks after Hogarth's death, Dickens wrote many letters, and three of them contained the assertion that the cause of death was heart failure.
 Hogarth was buried on 13 May at the Kensal Green Cemetery, London; Dickens bought the plot of land for Hogarth's grave.
 Dickens wrote the epitaph on her tombstone, which says "Young, beautiful, and good, God numbered her among his angels at the early age of seventeen".
 The tombstone now includes epitaphs to her brother George, and their parents Georgina, who died in 1863, and George, who died in 1870.

 The bedroom where Hogarth died is now part of the Charles Dickens Museum.
 As a result of Hogarth's death, Charles Dickens missed the publication dates for The Pickwick Papers and Oliver Twist.
 It was the only time in his life that Dickens missed publication dates.
 As a reason for missing the publication dates, he wrote that "he had lost a very dear young relative to whom he was most affectionately attached, and whose society has been, for a long time, the chief solace of his labours".
 He wore Hogarth's ring for the rest of his life, and also requested a locket of her hair.

 Eight months after Hogarth's death, Charles and Catherine Dickens' second child and first daughter was born.
-Charles demanded that the child be named Mary, in memory of Hogarth.
+Charles insisted that the child be named Mary, in memory of Hogarth.